-The OIG issued two recommendations for improvement to the Executive Director and Assistant Director Clinical Services.
+The OIG issued two recommendations for improvement to the Executive Director and Chief of Staff.
 The number of recommendations should not be used as a gauge for the overall quality of care provided at this system.
-The intent is for these leaders to use the recommendations as a road map to help improve operations and clinical care moving forward.
-The recommendations are based on retrospective findings of deficiencies in adherence to Veterans Health Administration national policy and require action plans that can effectively address systems issues that may have contributed to the deficiencies or interfered with the delivery of quality health care.
+The intent is for these leaders to use the recommendations as a road map to help improve operations and clinical care.
+The recommendations address systems issues that may eventually interfere with the delivery of quality health care.